import pandas as pd

 - Provide both grouped and un-grouped descriptive statistics and distribution plots for the ESG data and the finance/accounting data

-- Provide correlation heat maps using
+- Optionally, provide correlation heat maps using

 corr()